Diversity & Inclusion Director EMEA – Hacinta Naidoo

 I ensure that our global strategy resonates locally, and encourages, supports and works within our local communities to drive initiatives.
 This could include anything from events to communication.
 My work around disability is at the foundational stage, and it’s the most complex pillar in D&I. How do you make an organisation inclusive for seen and unseen disabilities from a consumer and employee perspective?
 I’m lucky to be partnering with amazing advocates and allies on this journey.
 Not only am I learning, but I’m excited to see how the organisation and industry will transform in the next couple of years too.

-What’s the best part of your job?
+What’s the best part of your role?

 Honestly, it’s speaking for communities that wouldn’t normally have a voice to do so.
 It’s all about seeing social change emerge within RL & externally.

-What’s the worst part of your job?
+What’s the most challenging part of your job?

 The world is a complex place and there are so many social issues, at points you take on those as your own problem.
 Feeling that the whole world’s problems are on your shoulders… wishing you can do so much more than you do.
 Wishing that the day sometimes had 48 hours just so you can service all those people that need an outlet to speak, be heard and seen.